Use multiple LUIS and QnA models with Orchestrator

 The handler calls the LUIS or QnA Maker service and returns the generated result back to the user.

-Before you can create Orchestrator snapshot file, you'll need to have your LUIS apps and QnA knowledge bases created and published.
-In this article, we'll publish the following models that are included with the NLP With Orchestrator sample in the \CognitiveModels
+Before you can create an Orchestrator snapshot file, you need LUIS apps and QnA knowledge bases created and published.
+The sample bot referenced in this article uses the following models, included with the NLP With Orchestrator sample in the \CognitiveModels folder:

 Create the LUIS apps